solliancenet/foundationallm-fabric-workshop/README.md

 10. In the **User Portal**, ask the following question: `What is the average price of products of type Jackets?`

-    Select the `FileAnalysis` content artifact and observe the details of the invocation of the newly added KQL tool.
+    Select the `FileAnalysis` content artifact and observe the details of the invocation of the newly added File Analysis tool.